 In a 2013 interview with Vulture, Swift didn’t name the primary subject of Red explicitly, but said he had reached out to her after hearing the album.
 “I heard from the guy that most of Red is about,” she said.
 “He was like, ‘I just listened to the album, and that was a really bittersweet experience for me.
 It was like going through a photo album.’”

 There are many records on the original version of Red that seemed inspired by that relationship, and the tones vary widely.
-Songs like its synesthetic title track are bittersweet but recall the fondness and passion of early love, while “The Moment I Knew,” which is widely believed to be about Gyllenhaal failing to show up for Swift’s 21st birthday, are more unambiguously critical.
-The new version of “All Too Well” falls into the latter category: it’s more cutting.
+Songs like its synesthetic title track are bittersweet but bring up the fondness and passion of early love, while “The Moment I Knew,” which is widely believed to be about Gyllenhaal failing to show up for Swift’s 21st birthday, are more unambiguously critical.
+The new version of “All Too Well” falls into the second category: it’s more cutting.
 She seems to reference the birthday party debacle on its revamped third verse, singing about the idealized version of Swift that Gyllenhaal built up in his mind.
 “The idea you had of me, who was she?/ A never-needy, ever-lovely jewel whose shine reflects on you/ Not weeping in a party bathroom,” she says.

 Swift addresses their age gap succinctly on the third verse in the track, singing “You said if we had been closer in age maybe it would have been fine.”
 Her father, Scott Swift, also gets mentioned in the context of her relationship with Gyllenhaal when she sings, “You who charmed my dad with self-effacing jokes/ Sipping coffee like you're on a late-night show/ But then he watched me watch the front door all night, willing you to come/ And he said, ‘It's supposed to be fun turning twenty-one.’”
 Understandably, missing the birthday party was a pretty big deal in Taylor’s eyes.